User management¶

 Disabling or enabling a user¶

 Disabling a user prevents the user from logging into Snowflake.
-You can disable a user through the web interface or using SQL.
+You can disable a user through the following interfaces.

 Using Snowsight¶